 Make 4 in Color B (Turquoise) and 4 in Color C (White)

 Round 1: Start with a magic loop and secure it with a slip stitch.
-Chain 2.
-Work 1 DC into the magic loop.
-Chain 2 again.
-Your first chain 2 counts as a DC. * DC 2, chain 2* twice more into the magic loop.
+Chain 2 (count as DC).
+Work 1 DC.
+Ch 2, *DC 2, ch 2* twice more.
 Pull the tail ends to close the loop.
 You should have 3 sets of DC and 2 chain-2 spaces now.

 Seaming It All Together